mharen/mharen.github.io/blog/2011/2011-11-note-this-post-is-from-series-on-candy.md

     <span class="kwrd">return</span> currentSpace;
 }</pre>

-<p>All this, including the source to the utility functions (e.g. DrawACard) is available <a href="http://jsfiddle.net/mharen/crgAX/35/">in the fiddle</a>.
-Here’s the working version:</p>
+All this, including the source to the utility functions (e.g. DrawACard) is available <a href="http://jsfiddle.net/mharen/crgAX/35/">in the fiddle</a>.
+Here’s the working version:

-<p></p>

-<p>In the next post I’ll do some additional testing and verification.
+In the next post I’ll do some additional testing and verification.
 A brief, casual comparison to other papers online reveals that my results are reasonable.
-I’m not saying they are correct, but I’m at least in the ball park for finding the length of an average game (around 45-50 cards).</p>
+I’m not saying they are correct, but I’m at least in the ball park for finding the length of an average game (around 45-50 cards).